 When long-term diabetes causes progressive damage to the eye's retina, this condition is referred to as Diabetic Retinopathy.
-There are two stages of Diabetic Retinopathy: Nonproliferative (NPDR) and Proliferative (PDR).
-NPDR is an early stage of Diabetic Retinopathy in which blood or fluid begins to leak from the blood vessels of the retina and causes swelling or the formation of deposits.
-PDR occurs when abnormal new blood vessels grow on the surface of the retina or the optic nerve.
+It is the most common diabetic eye disease that occurs when blood vessels in the retina change.
+Sometimes these vessels swell and leak fluid or even close off completely.
+In other cases, abnormal new blood vessels grow on the surface of the retina.
+There are two stages of Diabetic Retinopathy: Nonproliferative diabetic retinopathy (NPDR) and Proliferative diabetic retinopathy (PDR).
+NPDR is an early stage of Diabetic Retinopathy in which damaged blood vessels in the retina begin to leak extra fluid and small amounts of blood into the eye.
+Sometimes, deposits of cholesterol or other fats from the blood may leak into the retina.
 Diabetic Retinopathy is the leading cause of blindness in working-age Americans.

 This document is provided for informational purposes only.
 Please consult an eye care professional about symptoms that may require medical attention and may or may not be covered by your medical plan and/or routine vision plan.

 Sources: American Academy of Ophthalmology (AAO) - www.aao.org